arminmaleki007/Faster-HEAL/README.md

 ---

 ## 📄 Paper
-Our IEEE IV 2026 paper, [Faster-HEAL: An Efficient and Privacy-Preserving Collaborative Perception Framework for Heterogeneous Autonomous Vehicles](https://arxiv.org/abs/2603.07314), is now available.
+Our IEEE IV 2026 paper, [Faster-HEAL: An Efficient and Privacy-Preserving Collaborative Perception Framework for Heterogeneous Autonomous Vehicles](https://arxiv.org/abs/2603.07314), is now available on Arxiv.

 **Authors**: Armin Maleki and Hayder Radha
 <p align="center">